Skip to content

 Community Engagement

 JEDAI principles sparked new and exciting collaborations, with accessibility and diversity at the forefront.
-We continued our collaboration with Corning-Painted Post district art teachers to offer tours culminating in student exhibitions.
-The development of an audio tour for Please Touch!
-The Art of Michael Naranjo exhibition and continuation of our Artists as Activists tour enhanced our offerings.
-These initiatives and more helped make the Museum’s spaces and collection more accessible and inclusive to visitors.
+We offer initiatives to make the Museum’s spaces and collection more accessible and inclusive to visitors.

 Focus Areas